workingenius/reb/README.md

 ![Auto test](https://github.com/workingenius/reb/workflows/Auto%20test/badge.svg)

-To make **infomation extraction with patterns** easier, reb tries to improve traditional re in some ways:
+To make **information extraction with patterns** easier, reb tries to improve traditional re in some ways:

 * Maintainability
 * Reusability
 * Readability

-In order for that, several ideas are intruduced:
+For that, several ideas are introduced:

 * A pythonic pattern style
-* Examples make read and write easier
+* Examples make reading and writing easier
 * Return parse tree rather than "Match Object"

 ## A simple case for first impression

-reb helps write regular expressions in a compasable and more readable style.
+reb helps write regular expressions in a composable and more readable style.
 Take url parsing and extracting as an example.

 According to [rfc3986](https://tools.ietf.org/html/rfc3986), a simple regular expression that matches urls: